mozmeao/snippets-service/docs/developing.rst

   .. note::
      In this case we don't utilize the special `block-snippet-button` class.

+More low level functions are `popFromBlockList` and `getBlockList`.

 In bug `1172579`_ close button assets are provided to build a image button in your snippet.
 Refer to the `simple snippet`_ code on how to do this.

 .. _testing: